A Burger Episode

 for lack of a better word, there's this problem I feel like nowadays where nobody wants to try something or nobody wants to form their own opinion about something until someone else tells them what it is.

+Yeah.
 And, you know, what we said for every coffee, for every burger, for everything is just our opinion.

 Yeah.
 We're just a couple of dickheads.
-We don't know.

-Case in point, you all clearly like twisters for some reason, and Eric and I didn't.
-That's okay.
+We don't know shit about any of this stuff.
+Case in point, you all clearly like Twisters for some reason, and Eric and I didn't.

 It's fine.
 We're allowed to have different opinions.